Samedis-care/react-components/README.md

   >
   > WARNING: If not using the Components-Care Framework you still need to add CCI18nProvider to your render tree for localization
 - Application Framework
-  > The Application Framework provides you with a set of pre-configured common libraries to enable you rapid development of new applications
+  > The Application Framework provides you with a set of pre-configured common libraries to enable you rapid development of new applications and our own simple routing solution
 - Non-standalone Components
   > UI Components based off the application framework
 - Backend Integration